janwvjaarsveld/neovimcraft.nvim/README.md

 ## Disclaimer

 This plugin is **not an official plugin** for [neovimcraft.com](https://neovimcraft.com).
-It is an independent project that utilizes the publicly available from neovimcraft.com to fetch and display plugin data.
+It is an independent project that utilizes the publicly available API from neovimcraft.com to fetch and display plugin data.
 Special thanks to the team behind [neovimcraft.com](https://neovimcraft.com) for providing such an excellent resource for the Neovim community and making